SynCell: Contextualized Drug Synergy Prediction: Discussion

 \subsection{Broader Implications}

-The demonstrated capability of SynCell to accurately predict synergy for novel drug combinations has significant implications for drug discovery and repurposing.
+SynCell's capability to accurately predict synergy for novel drug combinations has significant implications for drug discovery and repurposing.
 The exceptional performance in DrugSingle and DrugDouble scenarios suggests potential applications in early-stage drug development where limited experimental data is available for new chemical entities.
-This could substantially reduce the cost and time required for experimental screening of combination therapies.
+This could substantially reduce the cost and time required for experimental screening of combination therapies, accelerating therapeutic development amidst the growing global cancer burden \cite{bray2024global}.

+Our work complements recent advances in zero-shot drug repurposing, such as TxGNN \cite{huang2024txgnn}.
+While TxGNN focuses on identifying \textit{single-agent} indications for diseases with limited treatments, SynCell addresses the \textit{combinatorial} space, predicting synergistic \textit{pairs} tailored to specific molecular contexts.
+Together, these approaches form a comprehensive toolkit: TxGNN expands the pool of potential therapeutic candidates, and SynCell optimizes their combinatorial usage to overcome resistance and reduce toxicity.

-The cross-dataset generalization demonstrated on DrugComb further validates the framework's practical utility, indicating that the biological knowledge encoded in the graph structure transfers effectively across different experimental settings and measurement protocols.
-This robustness is crucial for real-world applications where model performance must be maintained across diverse data sources.
+The cross-dataset generalization demonstrated on DrugComb further validates the framework's practical utility, indicating that the biological knowledge encoded in the graph structure transfers effectively across different experimental settings and measurement protocols \cite{liu2020drugcombdb}.
+This robustness is crucial for real-world applications where model performance must be maintained across diverse data sources and experimental conditions.
 Furthermore, the successful integration of heterogeneous biological data within a unified graph framework establishes a flexible foundation that can be readily extended to incorporate additional data types, such as single-cell expression profiles, proteomics data, or clinical patient information.
-This adaptability positions the framework for applications in personalized medicine, where patient-specific genomic and molecular profiles could be incorporated to predict individualized drug combination responses.
+This adaptability positions SynCell for applications in personalized medicine, where patient-specific genomic and molecular profiles could be incorporated to predict individualized drug combination responses.
 As combination therapies become increasingly important for treating complex diseases, computational frameworks that can reliably predict synergy for novel compounds will play a crucial role in accelerating therapeutic development and optimizing treatment strategies.
-The demonstrated capabilities of SynCell represent a significant step toward this goal.
+SynCell represents a significant step toward this goal, offering both predictive accuracy and mechanistic interpretability for guiding precision oncology approaches.